Biswapotter7/Rail_Schedule_optimiser/README.md

 # Railway Schedule Optimizer

-The objective is to optimize the scheduling and coordination of train movements to reduce delays and improve overall efficiency in the transportation system.
+The objective is to optimize the scheduling  train movements to reduce delays ,hence improving  efficiency in the transportation system.
 By carefully analyzing and optimizing train routes, timetables, and resource allocation, we seek to minimize the cumulative delay across all trains.

 ## Installation